Apple Collage

 Stencil this pretty leaf plate to use (or display) during autumn - or give as a gift.
 Of course you could adapt the idea for all sorts of occasions.

 Autumn is a fantastic time to take leaf rubbings and this craft is a lovely way to use them.
-Maybe it could be used to record a special walk?
+Maybe it could be used to record a special walk or you could make a whole family of leaf fairies over the autumn period!

 Our autumn tree is textural and fun for younger children to make and display.
 Of course if you can find a green "scrunchy" you can adapt the craft for spring and summer too.